Network Capacity Bound for Personalized PageRank in Multimodal Networks: Ranks and random walks in multimodal networks

-Let us consider now the moment $t{+}1$.
-Node $j$ of the modality $i$ passes into each outgoing link the authority (to each incident hyperedge) $ \frac{1}{\sum_{k\in N_i} deg(k)} $.
+Assume that $\zeta=0$ and consider the moment $t{+}1$.
+Node $j$ of the modality $i$ passes into each outgoing link the authority (to each incident hyperedge) $ \frac{1}{\sum_{k\in \N_i} deg(k)} $.
 This quantity is obviously identical for each node of the modality $i$.
-But as each hyperedge is connected to exactly one node of each modality, hence $\sum_{k\in N_i} deg(k)$ is also identical for each modality, and in effect each node gives each hyperedge the same quantity of authority.
+But as each hyperedge is connected to exactly one node of each modality, hence $\sum_{k\in \N_i} deg(k)$ is also identical for each modality, and in effect each node gives each hyperedge the same quantity of authority.
 As the hyperedge distributes the authority evenly, the same amount returns to each node again.
 So we have equilibrium - the authority distribution does not change.

-Let us now turn to the general case of $U^{(i)}$ not necessary identical with $N_i$. we will elaborate a couple of theoems limiting the flow of authority in the hypergraphs.